-Baskin (2007) and others (Menzies 2010, 2008; Brown et al. 2007) have noted child welfare agencies have historically been a tool of Aboriginal cultural oppression in Canada, and Baskin (2007) has gone so far as to argue the present-day over-representation of Aboriginal children in the child protection system is a continuation of this unjust colonial legacy.
-Many Aboriginal children have been deprived of adequate care because well-intentioned Aboriginal child welfare agencies are subject to more general federal and provincial laws and policies, which restrict Aboriginal tribal authority to manage their own affairs (Bennett et al. 2005).
+Baskin (2007) and others (Menzies, 2010; 2008; Brown et al., 2007) have noted child welfare agencies have historically been a tool of Aboriginal cultural oppression in Canada, and Baskin (2007) has gone so far as to argue the present-day over-representation of Aboriginal children in the child protection system is a continuation of this unjust colonial legacy.
+Many Aboriginal children have been deprived of adequate care because wellintentioned Aboriginal child welfare agencies are subject to more general federal and provincial laws and policies, which restrict Aboriginal tribal authority to manage their own affairs (Bennett et al., 2005).
 Brown et al. (2007:56) add, "generations of Aboriginal children who have been removed from their families by the state have not been exposed to role models that assist in the formation of healthy identities as Aboriginal peoples."

 Unfortunately, homeless youth are often misrepresented as delinquents with a propensity for crime and violence in popular media.
 In such cases, homelessness is attributed to individual (or 'micro') factors such as psychological problems or personality characteristics.
 This phenomenon is nothing short of victim-blaming, as it individualizes structural problems and depicts these youth as undeserving of empathy or life-improving supports.
-Scholars have acknowledged structural (or 'macro') factors are by far the most influential in determining the health and well-being of at-risk youth (Higgitt et al. 2003).
+Scholars have acknowledged structural (or 'macro') factors are by far the most influential in determining the health and well-being of at-risk youth (Higgitt et al., 2003).
+Some research has indicated homeless youth who have suffered physical and/or sexual abuse are more likely to eventually participate

-Some research has indicated homeless youth who have suffered physical and/or sexual abuse are more likely to eventually participate in criminal activities (Miller et al. 2004) - a fact that could translate to disproportionate Aboriginal representation in crime, given their overarching histories of trauma, cultural erosion, and current-day community suffering that stem from the impacts of colonization.
-In addition, merely surviving dangerous street life is tremendously challenging; youth may engage in violent behaviour to cope or protect themselves (Miller et al. 2004).
+"Generations of Aboriginal children who have been removed from their families by the state have not been exposed to role models that assist in the formation of healthy identities as Aboriginal peoples."
+(Brown et al., 2007:56) in criminal activities (Miller et al., 2004) - a fact that could translate to disproportionate Aboriginal representation in crime, given their overarching histories of trauma, cultural erosion, and current-day community suffering that stem from the impacts of colonization.
+In addition, merely surviving dangerous street life is tremendously challenging; youth may engage in violent behaviour to cope or protect themselves (Miller et al., 2004).
 However, these realities should be contextualized with a socio-economic lens that strives to understand and improve the situation of young people who have been born into severe disadvantage.